AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 ### Prepare the Source Code for SIL

 The production code typically calls **hardware abstraction layer (HAL)** functions for accessing the uC registers and peripherals.
 Before SIL test, we must replace those HAL functions with **stub functions** (or simply **stubs**) which simulate the hardware behavior.
-As a result, the SIL build of the SUT is runable on the host PC without physical hardware.
+The SUT is runnable on the host PC without physical hardware.
+Hence, it must be built by linking against stubs.

 Remarks:

 * The stubs are also known as **adapter functions** or **mock HALs**.
 They are simulation-based implementations of the HAL APIs.
-* In SIL, the SUT must be built and linked against these replacements.
-Otherwise, the SUT will fail due to missing hardware access.
-The SUT must be a standalone software runnable on the host PC.
 * 💣 Not to be confused by the wording *simulation*:
   * Stubs simulate the internal hardware-dependent behaviour of SUT
   * CANoe simulates the external environment which the SUT interacts with